 The new, free service is a helpful source of up-to-date, reliable information for employers and expatriate workers about their rights, Qatar Visa Centres, and answers to the most frequently asked questions about Qatar Labor Law.

-This 24-hour information service is an automated chatbot and is available in six languages: Arabic, English, Urdu, Hindi, Nepali, and Malayalam.
+This 24-hour information service is an automated chatbot in six languages: Arabic, English, Urdu, Hindi, Nepali, and Malayalam.

 How to Subscribe to Whatsapp Service for Qatar Labour Law